Clinical audits in radiation protection – ensuring high-quality care

 They examine whether the exposure is justified and allow healthcare facilities’ processes and resources to be optimised.

-The clinical audits are conducted in the form ofpeer reviews.
-As such, they are not inspections or controls carried out by the authorities.
+The clinical audits are conducted in the form of peer reviews.
 As such, they are not inspections or controls carried out by the authorities.

 A steering committee made up of the main stakeholders oversees implementation.
 It consists of representatives of professional associations in medicine, medical physics and medical technology.